 So where does this staggering amount come from?
 Here’s a step-by-step rundown.

 Finding new hires for a business involves scaling an internal recruitment department or tapping a staffing agency.
 Having an internal recruitment department means paying for employee compensation and benefits, office expenses, and other overhead expenses.

 After finding new hires, businesses will have to do rounds of orientation, training, and onboarding.
 This phase takes time and money.
 Training lasts from 2 weeks minimum to 6 months maximum.
 Businesses spend money on training wages, training materials, compensation of trainers, and payment on tools and applications needed by trainees.

-When a business loses people, finding replacement takes time.
+When a business loses people, finding a replacement takes time.
 The number of days or weeks it takes to find, hire and fully onboard a new hire is equal to days of productivity lost.
 This also means a decrease in production and service delivery to clients.

 Losing employees affects the morale and trust of remaining employees.
 Employees who are left behind are less motivated, feel less secure about their role, and trust their management less.
 These employees could even be prompted to look for another job.
 Employees lacking motivation are less productive and more unhappy, severely impacting the service delivery and revenue generation of any business.

 Negative feedback from previous hires can cause a ripple effect which could severely impact a business.
-While a great employee reputation builds trust, high attrition rate ruins the integrity of a business.
+While a great employee reputation builds trust, a high attrition rate ruins the integrity of a business.
 Culture, working environment, and business management will be put into question.
-Not only do negative reviews impact the potential of hiring exceptional talents, but it can also impact client trust which is directly connected to income or revenue accrued by any organization.
-A perfect example is Uber, who lost numerous employees and investors due to high employee attrition.
+Not only do negative reviews impact the potential of hiring exceptional talents, but they can also impact client trust which is directly connected to income or revenue accrued by any organization.
+A perfect example is Uber, which lost numerous employees and investors due to high employee attrition.